Should You Use Hibu to Design Your Website?

 Hibu ‘Assist’ is your go-to service, where you can make edits and get support, receive a site refresh every two years, and get up to four new pages added to your site at no additional cost.

-The first question we had to ask ourselves was: ‘How do you actually rate the quality of a service?’
+The first question we had to ask ourselves was: ‘How do you actually rate customer service?’
 Well, we asked our in-house research team… and they came up with the answer.

 We put together a diverse bunch of people, and asked them what level of service they’d expect from a web design agency.
-We then got them to sit in on our sales call with Hibu, and following this, asked them if the service they’d received had met their expectations.
+We then got them to sit in on our sales call with Hibu, and following this, asked them if the service they heard met their initial expectations.

 Here’s an example of a quote from Hibu, where they recommended we build a business Facebook page: